Network era: Origins and technological limitations

 Television viewers of the network era had very few choices and extremely limited technology—unlike AM and shortwave signals that could use skywave propagation to cover large radii, television stations were largely limited to line-of-sight from the transmitter; the wide bandwidth (6 MHz, compared to just 0.01 MHz for an AM radio station and 0.2 MHz for FM radio) heavily limited the choices in a given geographic area, especially given the relatively narrow VHF television band that the Federal Communications Commission allotted for television.
-The opening of the UHF television band and the All-Channel Receiver Act attempted to resolve this problem, but the UHF bands did not transmit as far with the same broadcast power and were at a competitive disadvantage to the long-established Big Three affiliates, which in the largest markets were on the VHF band.
-The viewers were receptive to the fact that there was limited programming choices.
-The viewers had to base their daily duties around the television schedule that the networks had mandated.
+The opening of the UHF television band and the All-Channel Receiver Act attempted to resolve this problem, but the UHF bands did not transmit as far with the same broadcast power and were at a competitive disadvantage to the long-established Big Three affiliates, which were on the VHF band in the largest markets.
+The viewers were receptive to the fact that there was limited programming choices and had to base their daily duties around the television schedule that the networks had mandated.
 Despite obvious setbacks, the television was cutting-edge technology that created a huge demand for everyone in the United States to purchase one.
-By 1970 only 32 percent of homes had more than one television set in the United States.
+By 1970, only 32 percent of homes had more than one television set in the United States.
 Television programming was strictly uniform and these basic characteristics contributed to the programming strategies used throughout the network era.
-Technology got better during the multichannel television era, in the network era the television sets didn't have color or a remote control.
-The television viewers had to watch TV in black and white and they had to get up and turn the station manually.

-A fundamental aspect of the network era was the limited ability of networks to reach viewers, which defined how the television is essence, was used.
+A fundamental aspect of the network era was the limited ability of networks to reach viewers, which defined how the television (in essence) was used.
 Distribution windows were numbered as a result of producers reselling original-run episodes to international markets, independent stations and broadcast affiliates to combat the costs of deficit financing.
 During the network era, the limited number of distribution windows created a bottleneck for new shows.
 Producers only sold series either to networks or to local stations, which allowed only a limited amount of programming to get through to viewers.
 Without personal recording capabilities and few alternative ways to receive programming, viewers had little opportunity to rescreen content on their own terms.